liuye6666/EWR-PGD/README.md

 * * *
 #### Comparison of the number of restart when EWR-PGD  and ODI-PGD methods reduce the models to the same accuracy

-EWR-PGD require fewer number of restart than ODI-PGD method when reducing the model to the same accuracy

 ![image](./imgs/result1.bmp)

 ![image](./imgs/result2.png)

+Figure 1.
+EWR-PGD require fewer number of restart than ODI-PGD method when reducing the model to the same accuracy

 * * *